openvinotoolkit/open_model_zoo/demos/interactive_face_detection_demo/cpp/README.md

 The Async API operates with a notion of the Infer Request that encapsulates the inputs/outputs and separates scheduling and waiting for result.

-## Preparing to run
+## Preparing to Run

 For demo input image or video files you may refer to [Media Files Available for Demos](../../README.md#Media-Files-Available-for-Demos).
-Pre-trained models, supported by demo listed in [models.lst](./models.lst) file, located at each demo folder.
+The list of models supported by the demo is in <omz_dir>/demos/interactive_face_detection_demo/cpp/models.lst file.
 This file can be used as a parameter for [Model Downloader](../../../tools/downloader/README.md) and Converter to download and, if necessary, convert models to OpenVINO Inference Engine format (\*.xml + \*.bin).

 An example of using the Model Downloader: